sitar-j/Cinematic_Slideshow/README.md

     It works reliably even with large numbers of images, but the initial load may take a long time.

-🤝 Contributions

-Bug reports, feature suggestions, and pull requests are welcome!

 📄 License

 GPL v3 License - See the LICENSE file for details.